Washington State Department of Ecology

 The Washington State Department of Ecology (sometimes referred to simply as "Ecology") is the state of Washington's environmental regulatory agency.
-Created in February 1970, it was the first environmental regulation agency in the U.S. predating the creation of the Environmental Protection Agency (EPA) by several months.
+Created on February 23, 1970, it was the first environmental regulation agency in the United States, predating the creation of the Environmental Protection Agency (EPA) by several months.

 The department administers laws and regulations pertaining to the areas of water quality, water rights and water resources, shoreline management, toxics clean-up, nuclear waste, hazardous waste, and air quality.
 It also conducts monitoring and scientific assessments.
+The Department of Ecology has a $2.8 billion budget for the 2023–25 biennium and approximately 2,100 full-time employees.

 Duties

-The agency has an operating budget of approximately $459 million, a capital budget of approximately $325 million and close to 1600 employees The department's authorizing statute is RCW 43.21A.
-It is responsible for administering the Shoreline Management Act (RCW 90.58), the Water Code (RCW 90.03), the state Water Pollution Control Act (RCW 90.48), the state Clean Air Act (RCW 70.94), and the Model Toxics Control Act.
+The department's authorizing statute is RCW 43.21A.
+It is responsible for administering the Shoreline Management Act of 1971 (RCW 90.58), which requires towns to create and use Shoreline Master Programs, which are employed as policies for land use for Washington shorelines after approval from Ecology.
+Ecology is also responsible for the state Water Code (RCW 90.03), the state Water Pollution Control Act (RCW 90.48), and the state Clean Air Act (RCW 70.94).

+Ecology is also in charge of enforcement of the Model Toxics Control Act of 1988 (MTCA) which funds the investigation and cleanup of contaminated sites throughout Washington.
+As of 2025, more than 7,700 of roughly 14,000 known contaminated sites have been cleaned by MCTA.
+It is funded by the Hazardous Substance Tax on petroleum products and pesticides.

+The State Environmental Policy Act (SEPA) is also run by Ecology.
+It provides guidelines for governmental decision-making related to the environment of the state.
+SEPA reviews permits for both public and private projects, and works to identify and analyze the environmental impact of various policies and permits.

 Appeals of Ecology's decisions are made to the Environmental Hearings office, which includes the Pollution Control Hearings Board and the Shoreline Hearings Board, as well as several boards that address appeals of decisions by the state Department of Fish and Wildlife and the Department of Natural Resources.

 Administration

 Leadership

 The Director of the Department of Ecology is appointed by the Governor and subject to confirmation by the State Senate.
-The current director is Laura Watson, who replaced Maia Bellon in 2020.
+The current director is Casey Sixkiller, who replaced Laura Watson in 2025.

-Headquarters and regional offices
+Offices

-Ecology has its headquarters office in Lacey, Washington, near Olympia and abutting the campus of St. Martin's University.
-It has four regional offices located in Lacey (Southwest Region), Yakima (Central Region), Bellevue (Northwest Region) and Spokane (Eastern Region).

-In addition, it has smaller field offices in Bellingham, Twisp, Richland, Vancouver, Washington and Wenatchee.
+The department has its headquarters office in Lacey, Washington, near the campus of St. Martin's University; four regional offices located in Lacey (Southwest Region), Union Gap (Central Region), Shoreline (Northwest Region) and Spokane (Eastern Region); and field offices in Port Orchard, Manchester, Bellingham, Mount Vernor, Richland, and Vancouver.